This blog was last updated on 6 November 2019.

 Time is relative.
 Three to five days of vacation can pass in what feels like an instant.
 Three to five days for an item your customer has bought and paid for to be delivered can feel like an eternity to them.

 93% of customers say that they want to receive proactive updates from retailers about their shipments.
-Keep your customers happy by keeping them in the loop when and how they want, and do this by using the chat app they want to use:
+You can keep your customers happy by keeping them in the loop when and how they want, using the chat app they want:

 4. Help Make Wrong Orders Right